peterhcharlton/info/README.md

 * **Automated Backups**: [Google Drive](https://www.google.com/drive/) and [Dropbox](https://www.dropbox.com/) both allow you to backup your files to the cloud (automatically backing up any new or edited files when you're connected to the internet), and synchronise them between computers.
 * **Code Respositories**: [GitHub](https://github.com/) allows you to backup your code online, keep a history of changes, and synchronise it between computers.
 It also provides a platform for creating a free website.

-## Search Engines for Publications
+## Search Engines for Finding Publications

 The following search engines have been useful for finding publications: